Marman clamp

-A Marman clamp is a type of heavy-duty band clamp; it allows two cylindrical objects to be clamped together end-to-end with a ring clamp.
+A Marman clamp, also known as a V-band clamp, is a type of heavy-duty band clamp; it allows two cylindrical objects to be clamped together end-to-end with a ring clamp.
 It is sometimes also known as a "Marman ring".
 It consists of a circular strap with an interior V-shaped groove.
 Tension is applied to the strap with a threaded bolt and nuts connecting to the ends of the strap.
 As the circumferential tension increases, the V-groove wedges over flanges on the circular parts to be assembled, providing the axial force that holds the ends of the two cylinders together.
 The Marman clamp is an alternative to a bolted flange connection which would be heavier and require more labor to connect.
 Another variety uses a flat strap, used where systems carry low pressure or to hold a cylindrical object in position.

 Hose connectors

 Aerospace pipe fittings with flanges for Marman clamps: a semi-rigid bleed air duct from a jet engine (left) and a semi-flexible fuel hose (right).

 A common use for Marman clamps is as quick-disconnect connectors in flexible aircraft fuel lines.